Try The Xbox This Spring...

 1. Hawks - Cooper's Hawks, and Sharp-Shinned hawks are two common predators of smaller birds.
 Coopers are especially common in open country and wide open habitats.
 It's basically impossible to prevent this type of predation.
 It's natural and will occur on occasion.
 But, compared to the other types of predation, you shouldn't lose much sleep over it.

 2. Cats - feral or house cats that are left outside are a MAJOR threat to not only your bluebirds, but all nesting birds.
 Cats must be kept indoors away from nest boxes Domesticated cats are NOT natural predators and do not belong in the natural habitat despite what their owners may believe.
 It has been proven through research that outdoor cats kill millions of native birds every year.
-As far as bluebird houses go, cats usually lurk nearby and leap up at the box when birds are leaving or entering.
+As far as bluebird boxes go, cats usually lurk nearby and leap up at the box when birds are leaving or entering.

 First, if you own a cat, keep him or her indoors at least during nesting season.
 If your neighbors have cats that wander into your yard all the time, try speaking with them about keeping their cats inside.
 Otherwise, the best strategy is to place you bluebird nesting boxes as far out in the open as you can away from high grass, weeds, or other cover.
 Cats don't like to be out in the middle of the yard in an unprotected area.
 They use stealth to approach their prey.
 So, making this very difficult will really help.
 Last, sometimes you can affix wide baffles to the pole to prevent cats from easily jumping up to the nest box.
 It would need to be at least 3 feet in diameter to do any good however.